Skip to main content

 • Loans: Australia provides loans that support climate outcomes in partner governments and the private sector through the Australian Infrastructure Finance Facility for the Pacific (AIFFP), Southeast Asia Investment Financing Facility (SEAIFF) and Export Finance Australia.

-• Australia will introduce Climate Resilient Debt Clauses in all new sovereign loan agreements by the end of 2025.
+• Australia committed to introducing Climate Resilient Debt Clauses in all new sovereign loan agreements from 2025.
 When included in sovereign loans, Climate Resilient Debt Clauses help small and vulnerable countries build economic resilience, allowing them to pause debt payments in the event of disasters.
 This approach supports disaster recovery, reduces the risk of debt distress and enables countries to focus on delivering for their citizens.

 • Contributions to multilateral climate funds: Australia delivers climate finance through contributions to climate funds, including the Green Climate Fund ($50 million), Global Environment Facility ($80 million), Pacific Resilience Facility ($100 million) and Fund for Responding to Loss and Damage ($50 million).